The language for search queries consists of search operators, which are intended to

 • The space between the words in the query equals the AND operator.

-• Advanced operators work as filters for a specific part of your query only.
+• Advanced and Author-based operators work as filters for a specific part of your query only.

-• To make it easier to find the necessary advanced operators, we have added hints that can be activated by pressing CTRL + Space for Windows or Option + Space for macOS.
+• Activate operators by pressing CTRL + Space for Windows or Option + Space for macOS.

 Read more about how to create a new monitoring topic here.